Hakuka/AT/saucedemo-e2e/test-cases.md

 Note:

 - Item and prices should be stored in fixtures for possible change in the future.
-- First name, last name and zip/postal code should be randomizes every time to avoid burning out tests.
+- First name, last name and zip/postal code should be randomizes every time to avoid burning out tests (now they are not).
-- One of existing tests WILL NOT pass because there he catch problems (user with errors)
+- One of existing tests WILL NOT pass because there is problem - it's OK (user with errors)
-- Tests could be reorganized to have support files per specific site, since they are used in multiple test cases.
+- Tests could be reorganized to support files per specific site, since they are used in multiple test cases.